Dementia-friendly Islington

 Around 1,500 people in Islington live with dementia, which is caused by several diseases that affect the brain.
 Dementia may include symptoms of memory loss and difficulties with thinking, problem-solving and language.
 Islington is recognised by Alzheimer’s Society as a community working towards becoming dementia friendly.

 In February 2023, Islington’s Ecology Centre at Gillespie Park was recognised as being a dementia-friendly venue.
 The centre works closely with Age UK Islington to deliver events aimed at improving the lives of people with dementia.
+We interviewed conservation manager Jo Corrall, to find out more about the difference it’s making for visitors.

-See what’s on at the Ecology Centre and other regular events for people with dementia and their carers:
+See what’s on at the Ecology Centre and other events for people with dementia and their carers:

 Park cuppa

-Every second Tuesday of the month, 10.30am–12noon
+Every third Tuesday of the month, 10.30am–12noon

 Islington Ecology Centre, Gillespie Park, 191 Drayton Park, N5 1PH

-Join local people at the Ecology Centre for a cup of tea and chat.
+Join local people at the Ecology Centre for a cup of tea and a chat.
 There is a themed discussion every session.
 Free for everyone, just turn up!

-For more information, email Jo Corrall: Jo.Corrall@Islington.gov.uk
+For more information, email ecologycentre@islington.gov.uk or call on 020 7527 4374

 Cecelia’s Cafe